MicrosoftDocs/dataexplorer-docs/data-explorer/create-event-grid-connection.md

 ---

-## Upload data to Azure Storage
+## Use the Event Grid data connection

-This section shows how to upload data to Azure Blob Storage and Azure Data Lake for the Event Grid connection to succeed in ingesting data.
-With proper configuration, the upload of new data to the storage account causes the data to be ingested into your Azure Data Explorer cluster.
+This section shows how to trigger ingestion from Azure Blob Storage or Azure Data Lake Gen 2 to your cluster following blob creation or blob renaming.

 Select the relevant tab for your Event Grid data connection.